vmware-archive/vmware-vcenter/docs/esx_fcoe_readme.md

 # -------------------------------------------------------------------------

   1. Create
-     The Create method adds FCoE software adapter to a host.
+     This method adds FCoE software adapter to a host.

   2. Destroy
-     The Destroy method deletes FCoE software adapter from a host.
+     This method deletes FCoE software adapter from a host.

 # -------------------------------------------------------------------------
-# Summary of Parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-	ensure: (Required) This parameter is required to call the Create or Destroy method.
+	ensure: (Required) This parameter is required to call the 'Create' or 'Destroy' method.
-    Possible values: Present/Absent
+    The possible values are: "Present" and "Absent"
-    If the value of the ensure parameter is set to present, the module calls the Create method.
+    If the ensure parameter is set to "Present", the module calls the 'Create' method.
-    If the value of the ensure parameter is set to absent, the module calls the Destroy method.
+    If the ensure parameter is set to "Absent", the module calls the 'Destroy' method.

-	physical_nic: (Required) This parameter defines the name of the underlying physical Nic that will be associated with the FCoE HBA.
-If this parameter is not provided explicitly in the manifest file, then the title of the type 'esx_fcoe' is used.

     host: (Required) This parameter defines the name or IP address of the host.

+    physical_nic: (Required) This parameter defines the name of the underlying physical NIC that will be associated with the FCoE HBA.
+If this parameter is not defined explicitly in the manifest file, then the title of the type 'esx_fcoe' is used.

 # -------------------------------------------------------------------------
 # Parameter Signature